RealZiangLiu/usc_csci420_sp20/hw2-starterCode/README.md

 10. Improved coaster normals - Y.
     Note: using the better and more realistic normal computation (Frenet).

-11. Modify velocity with which the camera moves - TODO
+11. Modify velocity with which the camera moves - N

 12. Derive the steps that lead to the physically realistic equation of updating u - Y.
     Note: Steps are shown in a PDF filed named "extra_credit_formula_derivation_ziang_liu.pdf" in the root directory.